What We Do

 Paul’s passion for communication, language, and linguistics led him to teaching, and in 2009 he received an MA in linguistics from Northeastern Illinois University.
 As a graduate assistant there, he specialized in improving the academic writing of non-native and generation 1.5 writers.
 Before joining the staff at UChicago’s English Language Institute (ELI), Paul worked at number of universities and colleges in the Chicago area.
 Paul holds a BA in theatre arts from New Mexico State University and has worked professionally on stage and on camera.
 He enjoys offering his ESL students an actor’s perspective on expressive and comprehensible vocal production.

-Ashley Merriweather is an ESL pedagogy assistant for the English Language Institute (ELI).
-Her responsibilities include a range of tasks linked to ESL pedagogy, including coordinating the tutoring program and weekly conversation hour, scheduling courses and events, and supervising student workers.
-Ashley earned a BA in intercultural and global communication, and she recently completed her master's degree in applied linguistics at the University of Illinois at Chicago (UIC).
+Ashley Merriweather is a language pedagogy specialist for the English Language Institute (ELI).
+Her responsibilities include a range of tasks linked to ESL pedagogy, including coordinating the tutoring program and weekly conversation hour.
+Ashley earned a BA in intercultural and global communication, and a master's degree in applied linguistics at the University of Illinois at Chicago.
 She brings her passion for diversity, pedagogy, and linguistics to her work.